Head (The Jesus Lizard album)

 Head is the debut studio album by the American band the Jesus Lizard.
 It was released on Touch and Go Records in 1990.
-It was their first album to feature a drummer, Mac McNeilly.
+It was their first release to feature a drummer, Mac McNeilly.

 Critical reception

 The Windsor Star determined that "the droning vocals and sound effects produce some mesmerizing results."
 Trouser Press noted that McNeilly's "self-possessed demeanor is reminiscent of Charlie Watts at his most implacable."